huseyinyilmaz/django-dynamic-decorators/README.rst

 Planned Features
 ================

-* Web interface that allow users to see users.
+* Web interface that allow users to see all applied interfaces.
 * If disabled, it will not have any performance penalty.
 * There should be a generic permission system, so people should be able to enable it only certain group of people.
 * There should be a list of default decorators provided.
 Like, `Disable cache` decorator.